OgarProject/Ogar/README.md

 - [x] Cells eating other cells
 - [x] Leaderboard
 - [x] Team mode
+- [x] Spectate mode

+Playerbots are currently basic and for testing purposes.
+To use them, change "serverBots" to a value higher than zero (I like to use 50) in the config field of GameServer.js.

 ## Known Issues
 - [General] Several formulas for calculating variables (ex. distance of splitting) are incorrect